How to Copy iPhone Data to A New Google Pixel

 Step 2.
 Select Data and Start to Transfer

-When both devices are successfully detected, there will be a panel in the middle of the interface.
-You're able to tick up types of data like Contacts, Photos and Media.
+When both devices are successfully detected, there will be a panel in the left of the interface.
+You're able to tick up types of data like Contacts, Photos, Videos, Music, Messages.

 Step 3.
 Check out Data on Pixel Phone